evidentlyai/evidently/docs/book/examples/cookbook_llm_judge.md

 * **Create an evaluation dataset**.
 We'll create a toy Q&A dataset with two responses to each question.
 We'll add manual labels based on the criteria we want the LLM evaluator to follow later.
 * **Create and run an LLM as a judge**.
 We'll design an LLM evaluator prompt to determine whether the new response is correct compared to the reference.
 * **Evaluate the judge**.
 Compare the LLM judge's evaluations with manual labels to see if they meet the expectations or need tweaking.

 We'll start with the reference-based evaluator, which is more complex because it requires passing two columns to the prompt.
 Then, we'll create a simpler judge focused on verbosity.

 To complete the tutorial, you will need:
 * Basic Python knowledge.
 * An OpenAI API key to use for LLM evaluator.

-To complete the tutorial, use the provided code snippets or run a sample notebook.
+Use the provided code snippets or run a sample notebook.

 Jupyter notebook:
 {% embed url="https://github.com/evidentlyai/community-examples/blob/main/tutorials/LLM_as_a_judge_tutorial.ipynb" %}